The best new shows and movies streaming this week on Netflix, Disney Plus, Amazon Prime Video, and more

 Available: UK/US

-This second season has a stronger arc than the first run, with Morgan now on the case of a serial killer who is almost as smart as she is.
-Will she be able to stop the sinister Game Maker (David Giuntoli) from leaving a trail of bodies around Los Angeles?
-There's only one way to find out...
+This gripping miniseries is loosely based on a Cosmopolitan article published in 2019, 'Is It Possible to Stop a Mass Shooting Before It Happens?' by Andrea Stanley.
+That feature revealed that somewhere in the United States "a top secret investigator known as the Savant is infiltrating online hate groups to take down the most violent men in the country."
+In the show, Jessica Chastain plays Jodi, a fictionalized version of the titular Savant who lives a double life.
+To the world at large she seems like an average suburban mom, but behind closed doors her job is to track extremists and prevent deadly attacks.

-Take a look at our guide to the best Hulu shows for more great TV.
+At a time when political extremism is ever-present in the news, The Savant feels both timely and alarming.
+Chastain is as terrific as you'd expect, investing Jodi with both steel and compassion as she struggles to protect the country – and her family.

 Looking for something else to watch?
-Check out our list of the best movies on Disney Plus.
+Check out our list of the best movies on Apple TV Plus.

 Will Salmon is the Streaming Editor for GamesRadar+.
 He has been writing about film, TV, comics, and music for more than 15 years, which is quite a long time if you stop and think about it.
 At Future he launched the scary movie magazine Horrorville, relaunched Comic Heroes, and has written for every issue of SFX magazine for well over a decade.
 His music writing has appeared in The Quietus, MOJO, Electronic Sound, Clash, and loads of other places too.